demiroz/demiroz.github.io/Index.md

         <section>
             <h2>About Me</h2>
             <p>
                 Hello!
 I'm Fatih Demiroz.
 This is a brief introduction about yourself.
+I am a social scientist focusing on ML, NLP, Network Analysis, SEM, and Qualitative Data Analysis.
             </p>
         </section>